microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

  Run the `oc get all` command until the pods and LoadBalancer services are in this state.

 **NOTE**: *You will see some pods that start with a name of mssql-initialize.
 You can ignore these.
-They are used to deploy the SQL Server Availability Group but may not be needed in the final design of the operator.*
+They are used to deploy the SQL Server Availability Group but may not be needed in the final design of the operator for SQL Server 2019.*

 In addition, notice that there are three objects from the oc get all output: